SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### access

-Set to "no" if "access=no", "destination" if "access=destination", where "access" has been derived from "foot" if set and appropriate.
+Set to `no` if `access=no`, `destination` if `access=destination`, where `access` has been derived from `foot` if set and appropriate.
 This schema tries to give a pedestrian-centric view of access-rights.
 Note that the access logic here differs from that used for parking features (for cars, bicycles and motorcycles) in "land1".
 See the "land1" layer below for that.

 ### oneway

-The value of any OSM "oneway" tag - typically "yes" or "-1".
+The value of any OSM `oneway` tag - typically `yes` or `-1`.

 ## "land1" and "land2"